 As a member of the Church of Latter-Day Saints, he served as a missionary in Korea and as a bishop, amongst other leadership positions within the church.

-He and his wife Christine have five children.
+He and his wife Christine had five children.
 His son Matthew gained popularity playing basketball for Duke University.

 He served as a White House Fellow in 1982 and 1983 assisting former transportation secretary Elizabeth Dole.